NilVentosa/number-server/README.md

 # number-server
-## How to compile and run
+## How to compile

 The project uses Java 11 and maven.

-To compile the project to a jar file execute `mvn clean package`
+To compile the project to a jar file execute `mvn clean package`.
+The jar will be in the target folder.

+## Usage

-To run the server with default settings execute `java -jar target/number-server-1.0-SNAPSHOT.jar`.
+To run the server with default settings execute `java -jar number-server-1.0-SNAPSHOT.jar`.
-For help with the command and information about arguments add `-h`.
+The list of optional arguments and its defaults is below.

+-f, --file-name=<fileName> File name to print the log of numbers.
+Default: numbers.log

+-m, --max-connections=<maxConcurrentConnections> The maximum number of concurrent clients.
+Default: 10

+-p, --port=<port> The port the server will listen to.
+Default: 4000

+-r, --report-frequency=<reportFrequency> How often (in milliseconds) the report will be printed.
+Default: 10000

+-h, --help Show this help message and exit.

+-V, --version Print version information and exit.

 ## Task instructions
 Using any of the following programming language (taking performance into consideration): Java, Kotlin, Python, Go, write a server ("Application") that opens a socket